maxwellkonnaris/prism/README.md

 **Author:** Maxwell Konnaris, Michelle Nixon, and Justin Silverman

-**Maintainer:** Maxwell Konnaris <Maxwellkonnaris @ gmail . com>
+**Maintainer:** Maxwell Konnaris

+**Affiliation(s):** Pennsylvania State University

 ## Description

 PRISM is an R package for running simulations and robust covariance analysis on count data using a bootstrap scale estimation approach to solve partially identified systems.
 This package is particularly useful for researchers working with high-dimensional data who need robust methods to estimate covariances.
+PRISM utilizes parallel computing for computationally efficient estimation dependent on available CPU cores, the size of matrix, and the number of bootstrap samples specified.
+On a local 11 core CPUs, 10x286 matrix, and 1000 bootstrap samples: Expected 3 minutes 8 seconds.
+On a HPC 47 core CPUs, 10x286 matrix, and 1000 bootstrap samples: Expected 30 seconds.

 ## Installation